LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 * Create relationships between the data
 * Organising the data by creating a new measure table
 * Date and Geography Hierachy
 * Building reports within Power bi
+ 1. Customer detail
+ 2. Executive Summary
+ 3. Product detail
+ 4. Stores Map
+ 5. Tools tip TAB

+* Trouble shooting in the project